NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 The gist of the design is that:

-- Derivations can be marked as content-adressed (ca), in which case each one of their output will be moved to content-addressed `ca` store path.
+- Derivations can be marked as content-adressed (ca), in which case each of their outputs will be moved to a CA store path.
   This extends the current notion of "fixed-output" derivations.
 - We introduce the notion of "resolving" a derivation, which extends to arbitrary `ca` derivations the current behavior of replacing fixed-outputs derivations by their output hash.
-- We refine the build process so that every derivation is first normalized before being realized
+- We refine the build process so that every derivation is normalized before being realized

 ## Nix-build process